12 Illustration Styles Every Illustrator Should Know

 Comic book

-A professional illustrator for Marvel Comics, Mark Brooks, highlighted the importance of storytelling when creating comic books:
+A professional illustrator for Marvel Comics, Mark Brooks, highlighted the importance of storytelling:

 “I’ve learned that it’s a lot more to do with the storytelling than just pretty art … Comics are a lot more than art, I see a lot of up and comers that get into comics in the same position I was in, and I see them focusing very heavily on the way they draw and doing covers and pin-ups and things like that, and I don’t see a lot of focus on storytelling, which is something I’ve really tried to focus on in the last few years.
 I think if anyone can learn from my experience, focus on that just as much as focusing on your art.”

-Traditional comic books have inspired many contemporary illustrators in style, story, and character creation.
-By considering the layout structure of comic stories, illustrators have to imagine the story panel by panel, which requires a particular type of creative thinking that's a good challenge for any designer!
+Traditional comic books have inspired a ton of contemporary illustrators in style, story, and character creation.
+By considering the layout structure of comic stories, illustrators have to imagine the story panel by panel, which gives way to a particular type of creative thinking that's a good challenge for any designer to try!

 Image Source: JOHNNY NOIR FILM